180D-FW-2023/Team7/README.md

 # Usage

 ### Initial Start Up
 Allow the shelf to start up, upon first start up the scale will require calibration.
-It will prompt the user to remove all weights and then place an item of known mass on the scale.
-After following the prompts, the scale is ready for use!
+The screen will prompt the user to remove all weights and then place an item of known mass on the scale.
+After following the prompts, the scale is ready for use and will not need to be calibrated again!

 ### Screen
 The screen displays the four containers that are registered to the scale.
-Each container will display the name the user has set in the Web UI as well as the percentage of product remaining.
+Each container will display the name the user has set in the Web UI as well as the last known percentage of product remaining.
 A '*' character to the left of the container indicates that the container is present.
 ```
 * Container_1 10%
   Container_2 60%